Epistemic Reject Option Prediction: Introduction

-The main contributions of this work are: \begin{enumerate} \item We propose a principled framework for constructing reject-option predictors that base their accept-or-reject decisions solely on epistemic uncertainty.
-To our knowledge, this is the first framework that enables predictors to systematically identify inputs for which available training data is insufficient to support reliable predictions. \item Our framework provides a theoretical justification for entropy-based and variance-based measures of epistemic uncertainty commonly used in Bayesian neural networks~\cite{Depeweg-Decompos-ICML2018}.
-Specifically, we show that these widely used uncertainty measures correspond to the conditional regret, the quantity our optimal epistemic reject-option predictor uses to decide whether to accept or reject a prediction. \end{enumerate}
+The main contributions of this work are: \begin{enumerate}[leftmargin=1.1em,itemsep=1pt] \item We propose a principled framework for constructing reject-option predictors whose accept–reject decisions are based solely on epistemic uncertainty.
+We formulate epistemic reject-option prediction as a decision-making problem with a clear and interpretable objective.
+To our knowledge, this is the first framework that systematically enables predictors to identify inputs for which the available training data is insufficient to support well-informed predictions. \item We provide a decision-theoretic justification for entropy-based and variance-based measures of epistemic uncertainty commonly used in Bayesian neural networks~\cite{Depeweg-Decompos-ICML2018}.
+Specifically, we show that these widely used uncertainty measures correspond to conditional regret—instantiated for different loss functions—which governs the accept–reject decisions of the theoretically optimal epistemic reject-option predictor. \item We empirically evaluate the proposed approach alongside existing reject-option predictors in a controlled setting where data are generated from known distributions, allowing the optimal predictors to be constructed and fairly evaluated.
+The experimental results support our theoretical findings.